carlosinit/EntityFramework.Mocks/README.md

 * Simulate database exceptions

 ## Quick start
-You can create a DbContext mock by instantiation the Generic DbContextMock class while passing your real DbContext Type as the generic parameter
+You can create a DbContext mock by instantiating the Generic DbContextMock class while passing your real DbContext Type as the generic parameter
 ``` cs
 var dbContextMock = new DbContextMock<FleetContext>();
 ```